Using Lambda's Managed Kubernetes#

 This guide walks you through getting started with Lambda's Managed Kubernetes (MK8s) on a 1-Click Cluster (1CC).

-You'll learn how to:
+In this guide, you'll learn how to:

-- Access MK8s using the Rancher Dashboard and
+- Access MK8s using

 kubectl

-. - Organize workloads using projects and namespaces.
+- Organize workloads using namespaces.

 - Deploy and manage applications.